naneps/Schematic/README.md

 ---

-# SchemaMatic
+# Schematic

-**SchemaMatic** is a web-based application that leverages AI technology to automatically generate dummy data based on user-entered prompts.
+**Schematic** is a web-based application that leverages AI technology to automatically generate dummy data based on user-entered prompts.
 It is designed to simplify the process of creating mock data for developers, researchers, and other users for testing, development, or simulation purposes.

 ## Key Features